Welcome to Science

 Year 7 Curriculum

 In year 7 students cover topics which contain the fundamental concepts which will allow them to build a sound understanding within the three scientific domains.
 Students build on some of their understanding from KS2 however, most of the content introduced in year 7 is new to them.
 In year 7 there is an emphasis on skills development and this is achieved by exposure to practical investigations.
-In year 7 students will cover fundamental topics from chemistry, physics and biology.
+In year 7 students will cover fundamental topics from chemistry, physics and biology and these are interleaved to support their knowledge retention and skills development.

 - Chemical reactions